Aaron (The Walking Dead): Development and reception

 Matt Fowler of IGN reviewed "Forget" and commented that "Aaron, despite his short time on the series, has already leapt out as a really engaging character.
 More so than a lot of other characters were able to do in the past when they were newly introduced. [...]
 You can easily see now why Aaron makes a great recruiter.
 He has a way of talking to people, as an "outsider" within his own community, that truly reaches them.
 And it was that outlying status that helped him get through to Daryl.
 Well, that and their time out with Buttons."
 Sean McKenna for TV Fanatic comments on Daryl saying "it was great to watch him and Aaron bond (after some angry hesitancy from Daryl) to the point where they had each other's backs, and Daryl was even willing to stop in for some spaghetti."
 Shane Ryan for Paste Magazine also commented on Daryl, "makes the biggest strides this episode, thanks to the kindness of Aaron, who shows some belief in the crossbow-wielding outdoorsman" and that Daryl "just needed somebody to believe in him, and to give him a purpose.
 Aaron did just that, and now he’s back in the fold".
 Patrick Kevan Day for the Los Angeles Times commented that Aaron and Eric "genuinely seem to be as pleasant as they seemed at first.
 Barring any horrific twists, it seems these two are as genuine as they come".

 Matt Fowler of IGN reviewed the episode "Spend" and commented that "I don't even think Aaron feels like an 'outsider' in Alexandria because he's gay.
 I think it's because he's a capable, caring person who will fight by your side.
 Unlike so many others."
 Zach Handlen of The A.V.
-Club in a review of the episode "Try" commented of the Alexandrians that "that these people are absolute shit at going on runs outside the fence, unless it's Aaron on a recruiting trip".
+Club in a review of the episode "Try" commented of the Alexandrians that "these people are absolute shit at going on runs outside the fence, unless it's Aaron on a recruiting trip".
 Chris Oshea for Us Weekly in a review of the fifth season finale "Conquer" commented that "Aaron and Daryl are likely going to start off next season with matching friendship bracelets."